headlamp-k8s/headlamp/docs/installation/metrics-server.md

 Headlamp can show information for resources usage if the Metrics Server is installed.
-If the Metrics Server is not installed, then a related notice is displayed as shown in in the following screenshot:
+If the Metrics Server is not installed, then a related notice is displayed as shown in the following screenshot:

 ![screenshot for no-metrics-notice](./no-metrics-server.png)